Project Based Learning

 - Develop a strengths dashboard

 Bishop Kearney's STEM program expanded in the fall of 2017 to include a state-of-the-art STEM Wing!
 The STEM Wing includes an updated Chemistry Laboratory, Music Room, and TV Station, as well as a Think Tank and Fabrication Laboratory (FabLab).
 The Think Tank is a collaborative and innovative space that was inspired by the corporate offices at Google and Facebook.
 This comfortable and creative space is for students and faculty to prototype, think through ideas and problem solve.
 A FabLab is a workshop of manual and cutting-edge tools that serves as a platform for project-based learning and teaching.
 FabLabs link art, design, and technology to expand the notions and applicability of science, technology, engineering, and math.
+Ms. Jessica Parker, Director of the FabLab, works with faculty and students to coordinate and execute all class projects that require the use of the FabLab.

 Bishop Kearney's FabLab features: